 Rocket and Kea Aerospace are hopeful to have the project ready to launch by 2023.
 In addition to Rocket’s work in the commercial sector, he also currently sits as President of the Aerospace Christchurch committee.
 We at M2 are delighted to have the pleasure of including Mark Rocket as one of the nine speakers at our upcoming M2 Summit in October.

-If you’d like to hear Mark Rocket speak, alongside eight other inspiring entrepreneurs and innovative leaders at the M2 Summit on 28th October, visit M2Summit.com for more info and tickets.
+If you’d like to hear Mark Rocket speak, alongside eight other inspiring entrepreneurs and innovative leaders at the M2 Summit, visit M2Summit.com for more info and tickets.